DevKingKev/exercises_javascript_assessment_multiple_choice/CODERBYTE_CONTEXT.md

 This document contains the complete context for the Coderbyte-style assessment applications built during our development session.
 The project includes multiple assessment formats designed to mimic Coderbyte's interview preparation platform.

+**Latest Update**: Multiple Choice Assessment Platform has been migrated to TypeScript with comprehensive type safety and modern development practices.

 ## Current Directory Structure

 ```